-Cosmetic fillers and anti-wrinkle injectables containing botulinum toxin are both widely used to combat fine lines, wrinkles, and facial sagging.
+Cosmetic fillers and anti-wrinkle injectables containing muscle relaxing toxins are both widely used to combat fine lines, wrinkles, and facial sagging.
 You might wonder which one is best.
 Well, it depends on your specific needs.
 Both will leave you looking younger.

 Understanding What the Two Anti-Ageing Treatments Have in Common